DoorDash Inc. (DASH) Stock Price and Analyst Predictions

 Jefferies gave a rating of “Underperform” to DASH, setting the target price at $37 in the report published on January 09th of the current year.

-During the last 5 trading sessions, DASH fell by -7.17%, which changed the moving average for the period of 200-days by -21.50% in comparison to the 20-day moving average, which settled at $57.97.
-In addition, DoorDash Inc. saw 9.03% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DASH rose by +9.86%, which changed the moving average for the period of 200-days by -22.23% in comparison to the 20-day moving average, which settled at $57.13.
+In addition, DoorDash Inc. saw 24.40% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DASH starting from Fang Andy, who sale 67,000 shares at the price of $57.24 back on Mar 07.
-After this action, Fang Andy now owns 37,207 shares of DoorDash Inc., valued at $3,834,813 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DASH starting from Xu Tony, who sale 132,300 shares at the price of $53.07 back on Mar 13.
+After this action, Xu Tony now owns 0 shares of DoorDash Inc., valued at $7,020,943 using the latest closing price.

 Stock Fundamentals for DASH